-- there is more than an insubstantial risk that the Issuer (i) will be required to pay Additional Amounts with respect to payments on the Capital Securities; or - Interest payable on the Capital Securities when paid (ii) would not be deductible by the Issuer for Netherlands corporate income tax liability purposes, then the Issuer may, at any time prior to the First Call Date redeem all, but not some only, of the Capital Securities at their Redemption Price on the relevant date fixed for redemption as more particularly set out in Condition 8(d).

-Withholding Tax and Additional

-order that the net payment received by each Holder in respect of the Capital Securities, after withholding for any taxes imposed by tax authorities in the Netherlands upon payments made by or on behalf of the Issuer in respect of the Capital Securities, will equal the amount which would have been received in the absence of any such withholding taxes, subject to customary exceptions, as more particularly set out in Condition 11.

-may, at any time prior to the First Call Date redeem all, but not some only, of the Capital Securities at their Redemption Price, on the relevant date fixed for redemption, as more particularly set out in Condition 8(e).

-Amsterdam by NYSE Euronext, a regulated market of Euronext Amsterdam N.V.
-It is expected that admission to listing will become effective and dealings are expected to commence on 6 June 2008.

-accordance with, Dutch law.
+- there is more than an insubstantial risk that the Issuer will be required to pay Additional Amounts with respect to payments on the Capital Securities; or - (ii) Interest payable on the Capital Securities when paid would not be deductible by the Issuer for Netherlands corporate income tax liability purposes, then the Issuer may, at any time prior to the First Call Date redeem all, but not some only, of the Capital Securities at their Redemption Price on the relevant date fixed for redemption as more particularly set out in Condition 8(d).
+Withholding Tax and Additional Amounts The Issuer will pay such Additional Amounts as may be necessary in order that the net payment received by each Holder in respect of the Capital Securities, after withholding for any taxes imposed by tax authorities in the Netherlands upon payments made by or on behalf of the Issuer in respect of the Capital Securities, will equal the amount which would have been received in the absence of any such withholding taxes, subject to customary exceptions, as more particularly set out in Condition 11.
+Capital Event If a Capital Event has occurred and is continuing, then the Issuer may, at any time prior to the First Call Date redeem all, but not some only, of the Capital Securities at their Redemption Price, on the relevant date fixed for redemption, as more particularly set out in Condition $8(e)$.
+Listing Application has been made to list the Capital Securities on Euronext Amsterdam by NYSE Euronext, a regulated market of Euronext Amsterdam N.V.
+It is expected that admission to listing will become effective and dealings are expected to commence on 24 September 2008.
+Governing Law The Capital Securities will be governed by, and construed in accordance with, Dutch law.
 Form Registered.
 The Capital Securities will be evidenced by a Global Capital Security Certificate, without interest coupons, which will be registered in the name of a common nominee on behalf of Euroclear and Clearstream, Luxembourg.

-Clearing and Settlement ......
-The Capital Securities have been accepted for clearance through the facilities of each of Euroclear and Clearstream, Luxembourg.

-of "Aa2" by Moody's Investors Service Inc., "AA" by Standard & Poor's Rating Services, a Division of the McGraw-Hill Companies, Inc. and "AA" by Fitch Ratings Ltd. A credit rating is not a recommendation to buy, sell or hold securities and may be subject to revision, suspension, reduction or withdrawal at any time by the assigning rating agency.
+Denomination U.S.\$2,000 Clearing and Settlement The Capital Securities have been accepted for clearance through the facilities of each of Euroclear and Clearstream, Luxembourg.
+Rating The Capital Securities are expected to be assigned on issue a rating of "Aa2" by Moody's Investors Service Inc., "AA" by Standard & Poor's Rating Services, a Division of The McGraw-Hill Companies, Inc. and "AA" by Fitch Ratings Ltd. A credit rating is not a recommendation to buy, sell or hold securities and may be subject to revision, suspension, reduction or withdrawal at any time by the assigning rating agency.
+Risk Factors Prospective investors should carefully consider the information under "Risk Factors" in conjunction with the other information contained or incorporated by reference in this document.
+The Issuer considers that, inter alia, the following factors may affect its ability to fulfil its obligations under the Capital Securities, as more particularly set out in "Risk Factors": • Business and general economic conditions;

-Risk Factors

-Prospective investors should carefully consider the information under "Risk Factors" in conjunction with the other information contained or incorporated by reference in this document.

-The Issuer considers that, inter alia, the following factors may affect its ability to fulfil its obligations under the Capital Securities, as more particularly set out in "Risk Factors":

-- Business and general economic conditions;

-- Credit risk;
+• Credit risk;

 - Value adjustments/average private sector lending ratio;

 - Country risk;

 - Interest rate risk;

 - Funding and liquidity risk;

 - Market risk;

 - Operational risk;

 - Legal risk;

 - Tax risk; and

 - Effect of governmental policy and regulation.